Linear extension of the Erdos-Heilbronn conjecture: Introduction

-In the next section we will prove Theorem 1.2 with helps of several lemmas.
-Section 3 devotes to the proof of Theorem 1.3.
-Theorem 1.1 and Corollaries 1.1-1.3 will be shown in Section 4.
-Finally, in Section 5 we deduce a further extension of Theorem 1.3.
+In the next section we will prove Theorem \ref{Th1.2} with the help of several lemmas.
+Section 3 is devoted to the proof of Theorem \ref{Th1.3}.
+Theorem \ref{Th1.1} and Corollaries 1.1-1.3 will be shown in Section 4.
+Finally, in Section 5 we deduce a further extension of Theorem \ref{Th1.3}.

-\heading{2.
-Proof of Theorem 1.2}\endheading
+\section{Proof of Theorem \ref{Th1.2}}

-\proclaim{Lemma 2.1} Let $a_1,\ldots,a_n$ be nonzero elements in a field $F$ with $p(F)\not=2$.
+\begin{lemma} Let $a_1,\ldots,a_n$ be nonzero elements in a field $F$ with $p(F)\not=2$.
 Then, for some $\sigma\in S_n$ we have

 where $\da(a_1,\ldots,a_n)\in\{0,1\}$ takes the value $1$ if and only if there exists $a\in F^*$ such that $\{a_1,\ldots,a_n\}=\{a,-a\}$ and